LUMII-Syslab/Matrix-SE/README.md

 #### Mate-in-one chess dataset (MateInOne)
 Given chess board where mate move is possible, model is required to return mating move.
+Dataset and its description is availabel in our [wiki page](https://github.com/LUMII-Syslab/Switchblade/wiki/Chess-Dataset---Mate-in-one-problems).
 Data preparation for this task is given in `data/mateinone.py` file.

 To choose this task, in `config.py` uncomment: